eea/eea.odpckan/README.md

 ## ODP CKAN Docker orchestration for EEA

 This module is deployed in production using [eea.docker.odpckan](https://github.com/eea/eea.docker.odpckan).
-The image used is [eeacms/odpckan](https://hub.docker.com/r/eeacms/odpckan/).

 When modifications to this module are comitted, then a rebuild must be manually triggered.